Definition of BLASPHEMY

 Question: What exactly is blasphemy in the Bible?
-How does one blaspheme?
+How does one do it?

-Answer: First, let's take a look at the primary verses in the Bible that discusses this subject, "every sin and blasphemy shall be forgiven to men except the blasphemy against the Holy Spirit . . . but whoever speaks against the Holy Spirit, it shall not . . . " (Matthew 12:31 - 32)
+Answer: First, let us take a look at the primary verses in the Bible that discusses this subject, "every sin and blasphemy shall be forgiven to men except the blasphemy against the Holy Spirit . . . but whoever speaks against the Holy Spirit, it shall not . . . " (Matthew 12:31 - 32).

-The English word blasphemy is translated in the Bible from the Greek word blasphëmia (Strong's Concordance #G988).
-It is defined as meaning to vilify, speak evil of or rail against.
+The English word blasphemy is translated in the Bible from the Greek word blasphemia (Strong's Concordance #G988).
+It means to vilify, speak evil of, or rail against a person.
 Webster's Dictionary defines the word as meaning to insult, show contempt of or not revere God sufficiently.
 The word can be applied to a person who claims some or all of God's attributes.
-The word profane, a synonym, is defined as abusing or treating with contempt or disdain that which is sacred.
+The word profane, a synonym, is defined as abusing or treating with contempt or disdains that which is sacred.

-The above definitions show that when one blasphemes it is not something done by accident.
-To blaspheme, one must have knowledge of the person, object or idea that is being spoken against.
+The above shows that blasphemy is not done by accident.
+It is done when one has the knowledge of the person, object, or idea that is being discussed.
 This was the initial charge against Jesus that condemned him to die (Matthew 26:63 - 66).

-The Bible makes a distinction between what it means to blaspheme the Son of Man (Jesus) versus the Holy Spirit.
+The Bible makes a distinction between what it means to commit this act against the Son of Man (Jesus) versus the Holy Spirit.
 This, however, begs the question as to why there is a distinction.
-Why would sins against Jesus be forgiven but not those against the Holy Spirit?
-Does this mean that God's Holy Spirit, given upon repentance and baptism, is somehow GREATER than the Savior of mankind who made possible its giving?
+Why are sins against Jesus forgiven but not those against the Holy Spirit?
+Does this mean that God's Holy Spirit, given upon repentance and baptism, is somehow GREATER than the Savior of mankind who made the gift possible?

-People, out of their lack of full knowledge and understanding, may wrongly blaspheme Jesus and still be forgiven.
+People, out of their lack of full knowledge and understanding, may wrongly commit blasphemy against Jesus and still receive forgiveness.
 For example, many people living at the time of Jesus - who saw his miracles and heard him speak - concluded that he was from God.
-But they also blasphemed because they denied and rejected He was God's son and the Messiah.
+However, they also blasphemed because they denied and rejected He was God's son and the Messiah.
 Yet, because of their ignorance, this sin (upon repentance) will be forgiven.